An All-Inclusive Guide to Setting Up a Subsidiary Company in Vietnam

 Setting up a subsidiary company in Vietnam involves several strategic steps that begin with selecting the appropriate legal entity.
 The most common form of subsidiary is the limited liability company (LLC), which offers flexibility and operational independence.
 Unlike branches, subsidiary companies are separate legal entities, allowing them to operate independently from the parent company.
 This separation not only provides a buffer against liabilities but also allows subsidiaries to tailor their business strategies to local market conditions.

 One of the significant advantages of establishing a subsidiary in Vietnam is the ability to fully own the entity without needing a local partner.
 This full ownership means the parent company retains complete control over the subsidiary’s operations and governance.
 Furthermore, the process of setting up a subsidiary can take from weeks to several months, depending on various factors such as industry requirements and bureaucratic processes.
+However, with the introduction of Decree 19/2025/ND-CP effective February 10, 2025, eligible projects can now benefit from expedited investment approval processes, reducing timelines by up to 75%.

 To ensure smooth operations, a subsidiary must have a registered address in Vietnam and comply with local regulations, including preparing and filing financial statements.
 These steps, while seemingly bureaucratic, are crucial in maintaining compliance and ensuring the subsidiary operates within the legal framework of Vietnam.